msanand/msanand.github.io/_posts/2015-03-30-docker-container-nginx-node-redis-example.md

 <script src="http://gist-it.appspot.com/https://github.com/msanand/docker-workflow/blob/master/docker-compose.yml?footer=minimal">
 </script>

 The YAML file defines each container by name, pointing to the Dockerfile that is used for the build.
 In addition, it contains the container links and ports exposed by each of them.
+Since the Redis container uses the official Redis image, no build is required.

 With a single command, Docker Compose will build the required images, expose the required ports, run and link the containers as defined in the YAML.
 All you need to do is run `docker-compose up`!
 Your 5 container application is up and running.
 Hit your host URL on port 80 and you have your view counter!

 One of the significant features of Docker Compose is the ability to dynamically scale a container.
 Using the command `docker-compose scale node=5`, one can scale the number of containers to run for a service.
 If you had a Docker based microservices architecture, you could easily scale specific services dynamically depending on the load distribution requirements.
 Ideally, I would have preferred defining 1 node service and scaling it up using Docker Compose.
 But I haven't figured a way to adjust the Nginx configuration dynamically.
 Please leave a comment if you have any thoughts on this.
+(UPDATE: See comments below for approaches to maintaining a dynamic Nginx configuration)

 But one big caveat here is that Docker Compose is not production ready yet.
 The documentation recommends usage in a development environment, but not in production yet.
 But there are other container orchestration engines like Kubernetes discussed in my [previous post]({% post_url 2015-03-28-container-docker-PaaS-microservices %}).